Registration & Cost

 Likewise, while other MBPs such as MBCT rest on the same foundations, each course’s intentions and activities are different enough that the prerequisites for each training are specific.
 We also recognize that many come to MBSR teacher training with years of professional and/or clinical experience, including psychology, psychiatry, yoga training, and other forms of holistic or therapeutic work.
 The skills and knowledge in these professional areas may be quite helpful in the MBSR teacher-training pathway, but the quality of personal, experiential, and “human to human” interactions available in the MBSR classroom and training programs is rare.
 The opportunity to investigate one’s own life through the lens of meditation practice, compassion, and wisdom, and within a community of learning unites personal exploration with professional development in a unique way.

-*Please note, Brown University does not offer the prerequisites for the MBSR certificate, however they can be taken through the Mindfulness Health Institute (MHI), a separate entity that works in collaboration with Brown University.
+*Please note, Brown University does not offer retreats, however they can be taken through the Mindfulness Health Institute (MHI), a separate entity that works in collaboration with Brown University.

 The graduate degree requirement is one avenue of assessing a potential MBSR teacher's level of critical thinking, writing, and speaking skills, a dedication to an area of study, research or professional development separate from mindfulness or meditation experience.